FAQ - Other Services

 A. Only original documents are acceptable (No photo copies accepted) • Birth certificates issued by state Vital Statistics • Valid US issued passports • Naturalization papers

 A. Applications are available: 1) Online using the link below, 2) In person at the Sheriff's Office in Hillsboro or at East Precinct in Beaverton - see locations link below, or 3) By mail - you may call (503) 846-2761 to request an application be mailed to you.

 Your first step in this process is to meet the handgun competency requirement, see Frequently Asked Question C) below.
-Next, review the disqualifications listed in Question D) below.
-Finally, mail your completed application to the Concealed Handgun License Unit.
-You can expect to receive an appointment notice within two weeks.
+Next, review the disqualifications listed in Question D.

 A. Oregon law prohibits the issuance of a concealed handgun license to anyone:

 • who is currently on any form of pretrial release.
 This may include forms of court ordered diversion.

 • who has had a misdemeanor conviction within the past four years.

 • who has been convicted of a felony.

 • who has a current warrant for their arrest.